 It would be a good idea to design a hybrid car with a battery that would run on the same range as the electric car today, in order to combine the qualities of an urban car with those of a road car.

-However, despite certain advantages, the hybrid car cannot dispense with gasoline (or diesel) and therefore does not solve the problems related to global warming and the depletion of fossil reserves.
+However, despite certain advantages, the hybrid car cannot dispense with gas (or diesel) and therefore does not solve the problems related to global warming and the depletion of fossil reserves.

 Read More About: List of Engine Components

-Today, we believe that the hybrid car seems the best compromise given the current technology (low-efficiency electric car and expensive gasoline).
+Today, we believe that the hybrid car seems the best compromise given the current technology (low-efficiency electric car and expensive gasoline (Fuel)).

 The Compressed Air Engine

-There is also another very little known engine, the compressed air motor (or air motor).
+There is also another very little known engine type, the compressed air motor (or air motor).

-The compressed air motor works thanks to the compressed air expansion in the pistons which drives the wheels (same systems as the thermal motor).
+The compressed air motor works thanks to the compressed air expansion in the pistons which drives the wheels of cars (same systems as the thermal motor).

 The air motor has many advantages.
 In fact, it offers a high torque for a minimum volume and weight, its maintenance and manufacturing cost is relatively low, the storage of compressed air in cylinders is a priori free of any form of pollution, the tank offers a possibility of recharging more than 10,000 cycles, in theory, infinite : it does not wear out.